ljpatrick/marxpaint/docs/pt_br/README.txt

 	Note: Debian users may be able to simply run the command "dpkg-reconfigure locales".

-        Then, before running Tux Paint, set your "LANG" environment variable to one of the locales listed above.
+        Then, before running Marx Paint, set your "LANG" environment variable to one of the locales listed above.
 (If you want all programs that can be translated to be, you may wish to place the following in your login script; e.g. ~/.profile,